Kolhax/Vape-V4-Crack/Readme.md

 1. The **Python version** is critical.
 2. Some dependencies must be updated or installed with the correct versions.

-For reference, a `freeze.txt` file (the result of running `pip freeze` in my environment) is included in both the `vape-v4` and `Lite` folders.
+For reference, a `requirements.txt` file (the result of running `pip freeze` in my environment) is included in both the `vape-v4` and `Lite` folders.
 This should help you identify the exact dependencies and versions required for the setup.

 ---